Herring-UGAECSE-2920/Class-Instructions/FAQ.md

 ## 1. Git is rejecting my upload, saying "The remote contains work you do not have locally".
 What do I do?
   Before trying to push changes to a remote repository, make sure your local copy is up to date by executing `git pull`.
 If you and other member of your team have made changes to the same file, you'll have to manually decide which changes to keep.
 This is why [git branching](https://www.atlassian.com/git/tutorials/using-branches) is important for working smoothly on a collaborative software project.

-## 2. I'm trying to use the pigpio_encoder library, and I'm getting the Error: cannot import name 'Rotary' from 'pigpio_encoder'
+## 2. I'm trying to use the pigpio_encoder library, and I'm getting the error: cannot import name 'Rotary' from 'pigpio_encoder'

   This error is cause by Python's wonderful import system.
 To solve it, you should use the included `pigpio_encoder.py` file instead of importing it through your virtual environment.
 To do this set up the `lib` directory (which contains the `pigpio_encoder.py` file) in your group repository as a Python library by creating a empty file named `__init__.py` in the `lib` directory.